Kree–Skrull War: Plot

 The Avengers arrive and are attacked once again by the Sentry, now aided by a hypnotised Goliath.
 The Avengers defeat Goliath but cannot stop the Sentry, who captures all but Quicksilver.
 The culprit is revealed to be Ronan the Accuser, now a Kree outlaw.
 Ronan begins "Plan Atavus", intending to devolve Earth to a prehistoric time to use as a base in the war against the Skrulls.
 Ronan shows the heroes how the research scientists at the base and Henry Pym have devolved into cavemen, who now lust after Janet Pym.
 Quicksilver arrives and attacks, and Ronan ends the battle when contacted and advised of an impending attack by the Skrulls on the Kree homeworld of Hala.
 Lacking purpose, the Sentry self-destructs.
 The Avengers and Mar-Vell recover and find that Pym and the other scientists, like the environment, have reverted to normal.

 Mar-Vell's existence is revealed when the scientists advise the authorities as to what they witnessed, and the "Alien Activities Commission" is formed, led by Senator H. Warren Craddock.
 The Avengers agree to participate in a hearing, but this is abandoned when the Avengers refuse to hand over Mar-Vell.
 The Avengers encourage Mar-Vell to go with Danvers to a private farm, and although pursued by Nick Fury of S.H.I.E.L.D. escape.
 The Avengers deal with frustrated members of the public, who picket Avengers Mansion and then force their way in to vandalize the building.

-Avengers Captain America, Iron Man and Thor apparently return to the Mansion and announce that, due to the behaviour of the team, it is now disbanded forever.
-Quicksilver, the Scarlet Witch and the Vision decide to leave and check on Mar-Vell, but while there they are attacked by what at first appear to be three cows.
-The cows fire energy beams that cripple the Vision who, while able to turn intangible, cannot move.
-Quicksilver and the Scarlet Witch are captured when the cows turn into three members of the Fantastic Four, and then reveal they are in fact Skrulls, the ancient enemies of the Kree.
+Avengers Captain America, Iron Man, and Thor apparently return to the Mansion and announce that, due to the behaviour of the team, it is now disbanded.
+Quicksilver, the Scarlet Witch and the Vision decide to leave and check on Mar-Vell, but are attacked by Skrulls, the ancient enemies of the Kree.
 At the same time, Danvers has led Mar-Vell to a Skrull vessel she claims to have found, and persuades Mar-Vell to build an "Omni-Wave Projector", a communications device that in the hands of non-Kree is a deadly weapon.
-Mar-Vell, however, sees through the deception (as no humans, only Skrulls, know his true name) and destroys the device, but he is captured by Danvers (now revealed to actually be the Super-Skrull) and, along with Quicksilver and the Scarlet Witch, is taken off Earth.
+Mar-Vell, however, sees through the deception and destroys the device, but he is captured by Danvers (now revealed to actually be the Super-Skrull) and, along with Quicksilver and the Scarlet Witch, is taken off Earth.